 When we think of sweating, we often also think of the unpleasant odor that comes with it.
 However, what most people don’t know is that sweat in general is actually odorless.
 The smell that we connect with it arises when the bacteria on our skin begin their work and decompose the sweat.
 This at least holds true for sweat that is produced by the so-called eccrine sweat glands in order to cool down your body’s temperature during exercising, heat or fever.
 However, there is also another type of sweat: the emotional sweating.
 In situations of nervousness or stress our bodies release hormones that activate a second type of sweat glands – the apocrine or smelling sweat glands – that in contrast to the eccrine sweat glands do not cover your whole skin but mainly exist in certain areas of your body such as your armpits.
 Sweat that is produced by these glands is known for its typical sweaty smell that occurs when substances lipids and proteins react with the bacteria on your skin.

-Since sweat consists mainly of water, heavy sweating may lead to dehydration, which in turn can reduce not only athletic performance, but through sweat, valuable minerals in the form of electrolytes – which are necessary for proper functioning of muscles – get lost.
-As healthy as sweating may be during exercise, adequate water intake is a must to replace the lost liquid.
-To be on the safe side aim for three liters over the course of a day, and at least an additional liter around the time of your workout.
+Since sweat consists mainly of water, heavy sweating may lead to dehydration, which in turn can reduce your athletic performance.
+Moreover, through sweat, crucial electrolytes such as calcium, magnesium, potassium and phosphate get lost.
+As useful as sweating may be during exercise, adequate water intake is a must to replace the lost liquid.
+Make sure to stay hydrated all day and drink at least an additional liter of water around the time of your workout.